gardener/landscaper/docs/usage/Installations.md

 metadata:
   name: my-installation
 spec:
-  retrySpec:  # triggers automatic reconciliation
+  automaticReconcile:  # triggers automatic reconciliation
-    successRetrySpec: {} # triggers the automatic reconcile for succeeded installations (optional)
+    succeededReconcile: {} # triggers the automatic reconcile for succeeded installations (optional)
-    failedRetrySpec: {} # triggers the automatic reconcile for failed installations (optional)
+    failedReconcile: {} # triggers the automatic reconcile for failed installations (optional)

 ```

-With such a configuration containing `successRetrySpec`, the processing of an installation, which is in a successful
+With such a configuration containing `succeededReconcile`, the processing of an installation, which is in a successful
 final state, i.e. its `status.phase` equals `Succeeded`, is reconciled/processed again every 24 hours.
-If `successRetrySpec`
+If `succeededReconcile`
 is missing, no automatic retry of succeeded installations happens.

-When the configuration contains `failedRetrySpec` the processing of an installation, which is in a failed
+When the configuration contains `failedReconcile` the processing of an installation, which is in a failed
 final state, i.e. its `status.phase` equals `Failed` or `DeleteFailed`, is reconciled/processed again every 5 minutes.

 Landscaper triggers the automatic reconcile by adding the annotation `landscaper.gardener.cloud/operation: reconcile`